sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 of freedom but where the cells are the things with activity.
 * brownianParticleDynamics -- the time derivative of a particle is the force on it, plus a translational Gaussian noise, simulating an overdamped langevin equation at some temperature

-### Energy minimization

-* EnergyMinimizerFIRE -- provides a templated interface allowing for FIRE minimization of any model that provides an interface to be able to compute forces, move degrees of freedom, and handle any extra topological features.
+* EnergyMinimizerFIRE -- provides an interface to a FIRE minimizer that is modeled on the simpleEquationOfMotion class.

 ## Basic idea of SPV hybrid operation